Correct-Syntax/correct-syntax.github.io/content/work/_index.md

 ---
 title: Portfolio of Selected Work
-subtitle: A selection of my work
+description: A selection of my design and development work
 layout: "work"
 type: "page"
 ---